-The largest revenue source for the School is the State of Florida (89%).
+Since this was the first year of operation, there were no prior year amounts for comparison.
+The two largest revenue sources for the School are from the State of Florida (76 percent) and the Charter School Implementation grant (22 percent).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-The School's revenue from State Sources increased during the fiscal year due to an increase in student enrollment.
+The implementation grant is received through FLDOE for new schools to aid in initial start-up costs.